ioccc-src/winner/1996/schweikh2/README.md

 The program accepts up to 4 parameters:

-1. The number of operators in the expression [default: 9]
+1. The number of operators in the expression [default: 9].
-2. The value of the first operand [1]
+2. The value of the first operand [1].
-3. The (possibly negative) increment to the next operand [1]
+3. The (possibly negative) increment to the next operand [1].
-4. The goal value or 0/0 [42]
+4. The goal value or 0/0 [42].

-On ANSI/ISO C conformant systems (where long is at least 32 bits) overflow will occur in the default case (first operand 1, increment 1) only for more than 11 operators.
+On ANSI/ISO C conformant systems (where `long` is at least 32 bits) overflow will occur in the default case (first operand 1, increment 1) only for more than 11 operators.
 Because a bit mask is used that needs twice the number of operands in bits (plus a sentinel value) on those systems the first parameter must not exceed 15.

-If long is at least 64 bits overflow will occur for more than 19 operators but you will probably wait quite some time for every of the `4^19 = 274,877,906,944` combinations to be evaluated...
+If `long` is at least 64 bits overflow will occur for more than 19 operators but you will probably wait quite some time for every of the `4^19 = 274,877,906,944` combinations to be evaluated...
 While I'm at it, on a 50 MHz SPARC, `4^11` expressions are evaluated in about 3 cpu